 GeForce 830M 2GB Review

-GeForce 830M 2GB is a middle-class mobile graphics card.
-It is based on 28nm GM108 Core of the Maxwell architecture.
+GeForce 830M 2GB is a Middle-Class Mobile Graphics Card based on the First Revision of the Maxwell architecture.